thomas-hervey/dev-setup/README.md

 dev-setup
 ============

+## OPINIONATED MODIFICATION

+This code has been forked from Donne Martin's dev-setup and modified by me, tomtom92.
+Please see his work before looing into this repository.
+I have made subjective alterations for my needs.
+For example, as of now, I don't use the 'bootstrap.sh' file at all.

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/repo-header.gif">
 </p>

-## MODIFICATION

-This code has been forked from Donne Martin's dev-setup.
-Please see his work before looing into this repository.
-I have made subjective alterations for my needs.
-For example, as of now, I don't use the 'bootstrap.sh' file at all.

 ## Motivation